-Extreme heat can force the body into overdrive as it tries to stay cool through perspiration and evaporation.
-Young children and older people are particularly at risk.
-Overexposure to sun is equally dangerous, with effects ranging from mild sunburn to skin cancer.
+Hot weather places a strain on the heart and lungs.
+For that reason, the majority of serious illness and deaths caused by heat are respiratory and cardiovascular.
+Older people, those with pre-existing health conditions and young children are particularly at risk.
+Overexposure to the sun is equally dangerous, with effects ranging from mild sunburn to skin cancer.
 It doesn’t have to be hot for the UV index to be high.

 The hot weather not only affects us but can also place strains on water and energy utilities, road and rail transport and the health and fire services.

 In 2006 heat damage to road surfaces was reported from Cornwall to Cumbria, with the cost of repairs estimated at £3.6m in Oxfordshire alone.
 Speed restrictions were introduced on many rail lines, because of the risk of buckling with the west coast main line particularly affected with delays and cancellations.

 In 1990 the fire services were kept busy tackling heath and farmland fires that broke out due to the dry conditions that had prevailed since March that year.